[This is a guest post by my husband Ken 😊]

 There are four trail heads and parking areas.
 The pay station at the South Falls parking area accepts credit cards, but the one at the North Falls trail head does not.
 We had to put the $5 parking fee in an envelope into the collection box and put the parking receipt on our windshield.
 There’s no pay station at the smaller Winter Falls trail head between the Stone Circle and North Falls trail heads, so you’ll have to purchase a ticket at one of the other trail heads first.
 There are trail maps at the trail heads also.

-Places to Stay Around Silver Falls State Park
+Where to Stay Around Silver Falls State Park

 Silver Falls Lodge & Conference Center is located approximately 10 minutes south of the South Falls day-use area.
 It offers 37 rustic-style lodge rooms and cabins, with a few cabins offering private bathrooms.